Natural sort order: Handling edge cases

+History and implementations

-Functionality to sort by natural sort order is now widely available in software libraries for many programming languages.
-During the 1996 MacHack conference, the Natural Order Mac OS System Extension was conceived and implemented overnight on-site as an entry for the Best Hack contest.
-Dave Koelle wrote the Alphanum Algorithm in 1997 and Martin Pool published Natural Order String Comparison in 2000.
+Functionality to sort by natural sort order is now widely available in software libraries for many programming languages and operating systems.

+The concept gained significant visibility in the Macintosh community.
+During the 1996 MacHack conference, the Natural Order Mac OS System Extension was conceived and implemented overnight as an entry for the Best Hack contest.
+Subsequently, Dave Koelle published the "Alphanum Algorithm" in 1997, a popular reference implementation that influenced many later libraries.
+Martin Pool published "Natural Order String Comparison" in 2000.
-In some programs, for example Midnight Commander or some versions of the command-line sort and ls programs, this algorithm is called version sort.